Vectorize (Vector Database)

 Both namespaces and metadata filtering narrow the vector search space for a query.
 Consider the following when evaluating both filter types:

-• A vector can only be part of a single namespace with the documented limits.
-Vector metadata can contain multiple key-value pairs up to metadata per vector limits.
-Metadata values support different types (string, boolean, and others), therefore offering more flexibility.
+• A vector can only be part of a single namespace, while vector metadata can contain multiple key-value pairs

 Types